OpenSettingBooks/Fantasy/README.md

 # Fantasy

-A collaborative RPG sourcebook for fantasy games made using GitConsensus.
+A collaborative fantasy setting made using GitConsensus.

 The purpose of this project is to provide writers and RPG players with content to work off of that isn't part of a copyrighted franchise (Forgotten Realms and Middle-earth for example.)